Post Covid 19 – time to review your retail strategy!

-Whilst legacy systems try to re-invent themselves by reproducing their solutions to cloud based technology offerings, so are hotels.
-Many lack solutions for selling experiences online and there is typcially a disconnect between the hotel website and booking experience.
-While on the website it's all about experiences, when it comes to booking an experience, the user experience reverts back to a good old standard or deluxe room booking room experience.
+Whilst legacy systems try to re-invent themselves by reproducing their solutions to cloud-based technology offerings, so are hotels.
+Many lack solutions for selling experiences online and there is typically a disconnect between the hotel website and booking experience.
+While on the website it's all about experiences, when it comes to actually booking an experience, the user experience reverts back to a good old standard or deluxe room booking room experience.
 “Legacy PMS vendors have for too long reaped the rewards without truly pushing the boundaries of what they could offer hoteliers.
 Now technology has passed them by, and they are playing catch-up” (2020 PMS Landscape, Skift Research).

 Hotel guests want more personalization!

-Feature based booking engines are on the rise.
+Feature-based booking engines are on the rise.

-Big hotel groups such as IHG and Marriott have understood the situation and announced that they are working on a feature-based booking solution trying to resolve this industry problem.
+Big hotel groups such as IHG and Marriott understand the situation and announced that they are working on a feature-based booking solution trying to resolve this industry problem.
 Other big hospitality technology companies like Sabre Hospitality Solutions or RMS Company IDeaS also announced that they are looking into this way of selling and attribute-based pricing or personal online selling becomes a more prominent topic in the sector.

 Let’s be one step ahead of OTA’s after this crisis.

 Large distribution players have been adding their own content to improve the retail experience during their rise after 9/11, they commoditized rooms making price the most important feature and hotels are still today one step behind differentiating their retail experience from those powerful aggregators.
-Besides consolidation and mergers of hotel chains and countries like France building their own OTA to increase negotiation power, reducing distribution costs and level the playing field, we believe it requires a lot more differentiation for hotels to gain more control of their own distribution.
+Besides consolidation and mergers of hotel chains and countries like France building their own OTA to increase negotiation power, reducing distribution costs, and level the playing field, we believe it requires a lot more differentiation for hotels to gain more control of their own distribution.

 Now is the time to change this and get finally ahead of OTA’s.
 The World Hospitality Alliance provides not only sales & marketing services, yet also offers new technology solutions to break away from existing inventory and revenue management practices, allowing hotels to sell their inventory in an authentic, proprietary way, which is not comparable to any other third-party channel!